Lucus16/saferc/README.md

   refer to the same size variable.
 - Index parameters can specify which array they index or which size they are smaller than.
+- Pointers can only be compared with < and <= if it can be proven that they point into the same array.
 - owned vs borrowed reference analysis
 - unique vs shared reference analysis
 - Partially initialized structs must be explicitly marked as such.
 The compiler